Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 reasons why not use personal phone number for business

-Communication channels are key to growing a business network, whether it is a startup or small- or mid-sized business.
+Communication channels are key to growing a business network, whether a startup or small- or mid-sized business.

 A survey showed that more than 80% of small business owners used their personal phone numbers for business purposes.
 If you own a small business, you probably belong to this group.